 The Nisqually River, Delta, and Reach all play an important role in the life cycle of salmon and other fish species.
 When juvenile salmon migrate out of the river delta, they use the shorelines of the aquatic reserve as shelter and foraging grounds, as well as to adapt to saltwater before leaving the South Puget Sound.
 When they return, adult salmon spend time in the reserve before migrating upstream to spawn.

 Citizen Science and Stewardship

 A Citizen Stewardship Committee, led by the Nisqually Reach Nature Center, organizes pigeon guillemot surveys and forage fish monitoring in and around Nisqually Reach Aquatic Reserve.
 The committee also works to educate others about nearshore ecology, the Aquatic Reserve's condition, and planning issues that affect the reserve.
-For more information on the committee and how to get involved visit the Nisqually Reach committee website and the Nisqually Reach Nature Center website.
+For volunteer opportunities and more information on how to get involved visit the Nisqually Reach committee website and the Nisqually Reach Nature Center website.

 Citizen Science Reports

 - Intertdial Forage Fish Spawning Surveys: Monitoring Report (2014)

 - Pigeon Guillemot Foraging and Breeding Survey: Monitoring Report (2013)